obada-foundation/reference-design/README.md

 ## Customize UI for reference-design

+Please check [this video](https://www.youtube.com/watch?v=5kmtYI3PyPI) if you need more information about how to change color scheme for reference-design installation.

 After reference design successfully deployed, you can customize basic UI parameters by running command:

 ```sh